UP: Rs 12.5-crore house of Mukhtar Ansari's brother Afzal Ansari attached under Gangsters Act | Law-Order

 - India

-The Ghazipur district police on Friday attached a property worth Rs 12.5 crore of former MP Afzal Ansari, the brother of mafia-turned-politician Mukhtar Ansari, in Lucknow under the Gangsters Act.
+The Ghazipur district police on Friday attached property worth Rs 12.5 crore of BSP MP Afzal Ansari, the brother of gangster-turned-politician Mukhtar Ansari, in Lucknow under the Gangsters Act.

 According to the police, the house was constructed using money earned from criminal activities.
 Police officials from Ghazipur reached the Dalibagh area in Lucknow to attach the property.